 FIBER OPTIC CENTER GLOSSARY

-There are 199 names in this directory beginning with the letter A.
+There are currently 199 names in this directory beginning with the letter A.

 30-MHz personal-communications-services provider serving a major trading area in the frequency block of 1850 to 1865 MHz paired with 1930 to 1945 MHz.